-If you live in a residential facility, a staff person can go with you to the polling place to confirm your address if you need to register to vote.
+If you live in a residential facility and you need to register to vote, you can register online, on paper, or a staff person can go with you to the polling place to confirm your address.

 Residential facilities include:

 If you need to register on Election Day, you must provide proof-of-residence.
 This can be difficult when you live in a residential facility.
 One simple way you can provide proof-of-residence is to ask facility staff to go with you on Election Day to ‘vouch’ for you.
 Vouching is when the staff swears that they personally know you live in the facility.

 Any staff person can vouch for all eligible voters who are residents of the facility.
 However, staff must prove their employment with election officials.
 Methods of proof include:

 If you live in a nursing home, an assisted-living facility, residential treatment center, group home or battered women's shelter, you can ask someone to pick up and return an absentee ballot for you.
 Read more about agent delivery